Vacationly/listing-details/README.md

 An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

-## Running in Development
+## Development

 This module is set up to run locally at **localhost:3001/listing/[id from 1 to 100]**.

-You can run this module either (1) with NPM scripts from local files, or (2) from its respective container on DockerHub (see more below).
+You can run this module either (1) with NPM scripts from local files, or (2) from a container on DockerHub (see more below).

 **By default, the static js bundle is served from S3; to serve from localhost, change the appropriate commented-out lines in public/index.html.**

-> NOTE: All commands below to be run from within the root directory

 ### Running with npm
 In order to run with npm, you need to:

 - Install dependencies
 - Seed your database
 - Build client bundle.js, locally and/or to S3
 - Run the server

+> NOTE: All commands below to be run from within the root directory

 #### Installing Dependencies